What Is Robotics?

 1. Pre-programmed: These robots have a pre-programmed design.
 They function to perform specific tasks, and they only execute the functions within their programming, with no deviation.
 Examples of pre-programmed robots include a mechanical arm with a single task on an assembly line and a robot that performs a specific medical procedure.

-2. Teleoperated: These robots often operate in conditions that humans cannot or those that might pose safety risks to people.
+2. Teleoperated: These robots often operate in conditions that humans cannot or in those that might pose safety risks to people.
 They work through human-directed remote control.
 Some examples include robots that perform underwater tasks, such as repairing pipelines or submarines, and robots that search for and rescue humans following a disaster like an earthquake.

 3. Autonomous: These robots operate independently of human supervision.
 Autonomous robots perceive the environment through built-in sensors and adapt accordingly.
 Examples of robots that work independently include delivery robots and devices for vacuuming floors.